Illinois Tech Code of Ethics (version 6.2)

-The process of writing a university-wide code of ethics for the IIT was begun in spring, 2005 by the Center for the Study of Ethics in the Professions (CSEP).
-During a casual conversation, College of Science and Letters’ Board of Overseers member, Terence Heng, asked Vivian Weil, director of CSEP, whether IIT had a university-wide code of Ethics.
-IIT did not, and Dr. Weil, in conjunction with CSEP colleagues, Michael Davis, Robert Ladenson, and Elizabeth Quinlan, concluded that the Center should begin a project to develop the document.
+The process of writing a university-wide code of ethics for the IIinois Institute of Technology was begun in spring, 2005 by the Center for the Study of Ethics in the Professions (CSEP).
+During a casual conversation, College of Science and Letters’ Board of Overseers member, Terence Heng, asked Vivian Weil, director of CSEP, whether Illinois Tech had a university-wide code of Ethics.
+Illinois Tech did not, and Dr. Weil, in conjunction with CSEP colleagues, Michael Davis, Robert Ladenson, and Elizabeth Quinlan, concluded that the Center should begin a project to develop the document.
 Codes of ethics typically articulate principles and guidelines shared among members of a group.
 Ideally, a code of ethics expresses a shared commitment to strive and satisfy certain ethical standards and principles, helps foster an environment that promotes ethical behavior, and can serve as a guide in specific situations.
-A university code of ethics would clearly articulate the ethical principles shared by members of the IIT Community, and serve as a guide for how we as individuals, and the institution as a whole, should conduct ourselves.
+A university code of ethics would clearly articulate the ethical principles shared by members of the Illinois Tech Community, and serve as a guide for how we as individuals, and the institution as a whole, should conduct ourselves.

 From November 2005 to December 2006, focus groups were held for students, faculty, staff, administrators, and trustees.
 After each successive focus group, the Code was re-worked to reflect the changes suggested.
 Periodically, the Exploratory Committee would meet to discuss how development of the code was progressing.

-The latest version of the IIT Code of Ethics has been reviewed for endorsement by focus groups representing students, trustees, administrators, faculty, and staff, as was recommended at combined meeting of members from each of the five focus groups and members of the Exploratory Committee.
+The latest version of the Illinois Tech Code of Ethics has been reviewed for endorsement by focus groups representing students, trustees, administrators, faculty, and staff, as was recommended at combined meeting of members from each of the five focus groups and members of the Exploratory Committee.
 Before being sent to the focus groups, it was reviewed by someone who took no part in the code-making process, Susan Feinberg of the Humanities Department.
 She pronounced the code “clear, comprehensive, and cohesive.”
-An approval process that includes a review of version 6.2 of the code by campus groups has begun.
-The Code has been approved by the IIT Student Government Association and Chicago-Kent College of Law, and is now being considered by a committee of the main campus Faculty Council.
-The committee's report is expected before the end of autumn semester 2007-2008.
+An approval process that includeed a review of version 6.2 of the code by campus groups began in 2007, and so far the code has been approved by the IIlinois Tech Student Government Association and Chicago-Kent College of Law.
+Though never fully ratified, the code is an important model for how a campus code of ethics can be developed through a collaborative process involving all stakeholders.

-Timeline and Versions of the IIT Code of Ethics
+Timeline and Versions of the Illinois Tech Code of Ethics

 Exploratory Committee Meeting - June 13, 2005